Doncaster Hill Recycled Water Project

 - Aluminium sulphate – a coagulant that attracts and binds small particles to form a larger mass that is easier to filter out of the water.

 As well as treating the sewage, these chemicals will also be used for cleaning equipment.
-None of these chemicals is flammable and would be in a liquid form contained in a dedicated closed storage area.
-In the unlikely event of a leak, these storages are housed within another tank to prevent spills to the environment.
+None of these chemicals are flammable and would be in a liquid form contained in a dedicated closed storage area.

 How big will the treatment plant be?

-The treatment plant building itself will be up to 6.5 metres high, and about the size of a traditional house block (750 square metres).
+The treatment plant building itself will be roughly the size of a traditional house block (750 square metres).
+One of the options for is for the Plant to be set underground.

 We’ll construct the building to fit in with the surrounding area.
+One of the options is for the Plant to be set underground.
 There will also be people visiting the site on an ongoing basis for maintenance and chemical deliveries.

 The building will be sound-proofed to stop any noise being audible outside and it will be well-sealed to ensure any odours from the treatment process can be properly treated within the building.